tideways/profiler/README.md

    }
    ```

-3. Copy the `src/main/QafooLabs/Profiler.php` file into your project and call it via `require`.
+2. Download the single file from Github downloads

 The profiler class is intentially monolothic and static to allow easy
 integration in your projects.